4 Beautiful Towns with Street Art and Silo Art in Victoria’s Goldfields

 The Black Shouldered Kite shares the same wall as the Wedge-tailed Eagle.

-Up the road is more art painted by artists Andrew J Bourke, Jimmy Dvate and Brian Itch.
+Up the road, there is more art painted by Andrew J Bourke, Jimmy Dvate, and Brian Itch.
 They all showcase the birdlife in the area.

 Burge’s Newsagency and General Store